 Our research

-Currently, we use ("orthodox") seeds as a powerful biological model to uncover the mechanisms behind desiccation tolerance, one of nature’s most remarkable survival strategies.
+Currently, we use ("orthodox") seeds as a powerful biological model to investigate the mechanisms behind desiccation tolerance, one of nature’s most remarkable survival strategies.
 We focus on the seed maturation phase of development, when desiccation tolerance is acquired.

 Our specific goals are: